Boy 7 (2015 Dutch film)

 Boy 7 is a 2015 Dutch science fiction film directed by Lourens Blok.
 The film is based on the eponymous book by Mirjam Mous, but is not a literal adaptation of it.
-The story is set in a future version of the Netherlands, which have turned into a police state.
+The story is set in a future version of the Netherlands, which has turned into a police state.
 The story is told in the form of flashbacks.
-The main roles are played by Matthijs van de Sande Bakhuyzen, Ella-June Henrard and Tygo Gernandt.
+The main roles are played by Matthijs van de Sande Bakhuyzen, Ella-June Henrard, Yannick Jozefzoon, Tygo Gernandt and Halina Reijn.